 Configuration model basics

-This guide will introduce some critical concepts to understanding the configuration model.
-The configuration model is used to structure the features and data available in a given JBrowse session, and each new pluggable element you create will need its own configuration schema.
+The configuration model structures the data and features available in a JBrowse session.
+Each pluggable element you create needs its own configuration schema.

 Configuration slot types